ItsNiklas/domjudge-docker/README.md

 ## Configuration

-Custom executables are shipped in the `executables` directory.
+Custom executables are provided in the `executables` directory.
 You can add them using the web interface.
-In particular, `ghc` will have some problems with the default configuration, so you will need to add a custom executable.
+In particular, `ghc` will have some problems with the default configuration, so you will need to look at a custom executable.

-A sample `docs.yaml` file is included to enable the Documentation tab in the web interface.
-This lists the versions of the software used in the competition.
-You can edit this file to suit your needs.
-It should match the versions installed by `install_languages.sh` in the judgehost container.
-The entries link to their respective documentation pages.

-    $ docker cp docs.yaml domserver:/opt/domjudge/domserver/etc/
-    $ docker exec -it domserver /opt/domjudge/domserver/webapp/bin/console cache:clear

 Most of your configuration will be done in the web interface.
 You can log in using the username `admin` and the password displayed in the logs of the